-Bangkit/Arise is the first and only international public arts exchange and residency from the San Francisco Bay Area (possibly the United States) developed to include and support families.
+Bangkit/Arise is one of the first international public arts exchanges and residencies from the San Francisco Bay Area developed to include and support families.
 While CAMP co-directors Megan Wilson and Christopher Statton didn’t initially conceive of Bangkit/Arise as a residency and exchange inclusive of families, this expanded structure took shape through the initial curation and continued to evolve organically.
 The selection of the artists from the SF/Bay Area was based on the following considerations;

 - Artists who had worked with and shown a strong commitment to CAMP and our community

 - Artists who had shown a commitment to community building and social justice